cloudmesh-community/book/chapters/preface/notation.md

 [![Ok](images/ok.png)]()

-> A section is release when it is marked with this emoji in the
+> A section is released when it is marked with this emoji in the
 > syllabus.
 Use it in markdown with `![Ok](images/ok.png)`.

 [![Question](images/question.png)]()